 One-pot Autumn Chicken and Mushroom Casserole

-Lucy Parissi's winning recipe of the Kikkoman Blogger Competition - One-pot chicken and mushroom casserole
+Lucy Parissi's winning recipe of the Kikkoman Blogger Competition - One-pot chicken and mushroom casserole with rice.
+It is perfect for the colder months and so easy to make.

 - Preparation Time5 mins